openfisca/openfisca.org/CONTRIBUTING.md

 ### License

-By publishing your reuse, you publish the description, illustration and all associated metadata under a [Creative Commons Attribution](https://creativecommons.org/licenses/by/4.0/) (CC-BY) license.
+By publishing your reuse, you publish the description, illustration and all associated metadata under a [Creative Commons Attribution](https://creativecommons.org/licenses/by/4.0/) (CC-BY) license, attributed to the `author` listed in the document.
 This enables the Core team and other contributors to easily feature your product in, for example, yearly activity reports, conferences, social media, and other public events.